 subscription parameter to apply it to that subscription.

-Invoicing pending items more frequently
+Invoice pending items more frequently

 Other than changing the billing cycle, there are a few ways to invoice these items without adjusting the normal subscription cycle:

-Adding invoice items to a draft subscription invoice
+Add invoice items to a draft subscription invoice

 When a subscription renews and creates an invoice, Stripe sends the

 invoice.created webhook event.
-Stripe waits approximately one hour before finalizing the invoice and attempting payment or sending an email.
+Stripe waits approximately one hour before finalizing the invoice and attempting payment, or sending an email.

 During that delay, the invoice is a